 Here are some dos and don’ts to keep in mind:

 Don’t look at the clock.
 There is no need to stand in front of an abstract work for hours to really understand it.
 Look at it for as long as you want, and for as long as it pulls you in.

 Don’t talk about your five-year-old.
 We all know art is subjective, and sometimes there are pieces that we just can’t connect to, especially when it comes to abstract art.
 Nonetheless, your five-year-old can still not do that.

 Don’t insult the artist’s imagination.
-Instead, if you really can’t seem to like a work, think about what is it that is making you feel that way.
+Instead, if you really can’t seem to like a work, think about what it is that makes you feel that way.

 Don’t mind the title.
-More often than not, abstract paintings will have an extremely vague title, like Number.
-4 or Black And Red.
+More often than not, abstract paintings will have an extremely vague title, like Number 4 or Black and Red.
 Don’t let that bother you.
-Most artists purposely don’t use giveaway titles because they want you to interact with the art and eventually find the meaning.
-However, that does not mean you completely ignore the title.
-Sometimes, these can be very helpful in guiding your imagination.
+Most artists purposely don’t use giveaway titles because they want you to interact with the art and eventually find your own meaning.
+On the other hand, you don’t have to completely ignore the title; sometimes, they can be very helpful in guiding your imagination.

 Don’t stress about feeling something.
 It is not necessary for an abstract painting to have a contextual side to it, and it is not necessary for you to be able to feel each and every emotion it is meant to convey.
 If it doesn’t do anything for you, so be it.

 Don’t ask all of the questions just yet.
 Thinking too much about what the painting means can be disturbing or tiring.
-Instead, focus on affirmative statements.
-Think about how the painting makes you feel and what kind of emotions does it convey.
+Instead, focus on how the painting makes you feel and what kind of emotions it conveys to you.
 Think about how the artist’s background or situation may have affected his painting.
 Try to work with the things you know, instead of questioning everything.